-Baseline: Under the Duty to Serve 2018 - 2021 Plan, Fannie Mae collaborated with three Native American organizations to accomplish multiple activities, including: making significant updates to an existing Native homebuyers curriculum and creating an online platform for these resources; addressing the impact of the COVID-19 pandemic on Native American communities; and supporting the Native American CDFI Intermediary's efforts to become a HUD Housing Counseling Intermediary.
-In 2021, this Native American CDFI Intermediary, Oweesta Corporation, became a HUD-approved housing counseling intermediary.
+Baseline: Under the Duty to Serve 2018 - 2021 Plan, Fannie Mae collaborated with three Native American organizations to accomplish multiple activities, including: making significant updates to an existing Native homebuyers curriculum and creating an online platform for these resources; addressing the impact of the COVID-19 pandemic on Native

+American communities; and supporting the Native American CDFI Intermediary's efforts to become a HUD Housing Counseling Intermediary.
+In 2021, this Native American CDFI Intermediary, Oweesta Corporation, became a HUDapproved housing counseling intermediary.
 Oweesta Corporation, our proposed partner under this objective, is the only HUD-approved housing counseling intermediary focused on Native American buyers.
 Oweesta and its members have the expertise to support buyers through the homebuying and financing process on trust land, which can differ significantly from the fee-simple experience.
 In order to maintain its intermediary approval and to secure funding for member counseling agencies, Oweesta will need to stand up new accounting, administrative, oversight, and reporting processes across its member counseling agencies and potentially build out new technology.

 Currently Oweesta has 10 HUD-approved counseling agencies in its network.
-Out of approximately 1,700 HUD-approved counseling agencies, it is our understanding that fewer than a dozen have a focus on Native American consumers.
+Out of approximately 1,700 HUDapproved counseling agencies, it is our understanding that fewer than a dozen have a focus on Native American consumers.
 Traditional housing counseling services are not reaching Native American buyers.
 In FY 2020, approximately 1% of the total volume of consumers served by HUD-approved agencies were Native American and Native-multi race, according to HUD reporting.

-Year Target and Implementation Steps Evaluation Area 2022 Expand partnership with Oweesta Corporation, a recently HUD-approved housing counseling intermediary, to support the educational needs of Native American consumers, promote housing stability, and increase the pipeline of mortgage-ready homebuvers.
+Expand partnership with Oweesta Corporation, a recently HUD-approved housing counseling intermediary, to support the educational needs of Native American consumers, promote housing stability, and increase the pipeline of mortgage-ready Outreach

 - Complete a needs assessment of intermediary and network members to determine how to best support capacity building of staffing and programming.
 As referenced above, Oweesta and its member agencies will need to make investments in administrative, financial, and reporting processes to maintain HUD approval.
 This includes an assessment of current processes and capabilities.
 Consulting services will be provided to Oweesta and its members to support them in areas identified by the needs assessment. - This assessment will include a review of technology to support requirements for client tracking and HUD reporting of activities. - Create and define success measures, including milestones to support and grow homebuyer readiness programming. - Serve 800 participants through the Native American Intermediary network in 2022.
 Given the continuing COVID crisis and dynamic needs of Native consumers, these participants may include future homebuyers or existing homebuyers in need of support.
-This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 5%. - 2023 Continue expansion of partnership with Oweesta Corporation to support the education needs of Native American consumers and increase the pipeline of mortgage ready homebuyers.
+This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 5%.